Very few on-screen locations have been chosen as carefully as the picture-perfect houses in ABC’s hit sitcom, Modern Family.

 And you’ll be happy to hear that this Modern Family house is just as real as the others.

 While on the show Claire and Phil’s house has a distinct suburban feel, the real-life Modern Family house is actually located at 10336 Dunleer Dr., in Los Angeles, CA — less than two miles from the studio where the show taped.

-The two-story traditional the Dunphys lived in was built in 2006 and has a total of 2,792 square feet of living space — including a living room with a fireplace, a gourmet kitchen and a family room with French doors leading onto an outdoor patio.
+The two-story traditional that served as home for the Dunphy family was built in 2006 and has a total of 2,792 square feet of living space — including a living room with a fireplace, a gourmet kitchen, and a family room with French doors leading onto an outdoor patio.

 It last sold in 2014, fetching a nice $2.14 million, after initially being listed for $2.35 million.
 One can’t help but wonder whether Phil Dunphy, a skilled Realtor himself, would have sold it at full ask.

 A fairly traditional American couple, Phil and Claire’s characters and tastes are very much reflected in their living space.

 In fact, the show’s producers have taken extra measures to ensure that that’s the case, with the Dunphy’s home interiors basically screaming ‘catalog-order finishings’.